After an apprenticeship as an electrician, Hagen Matzeit studied singing as a baritone

 Zaren Saltan’ (Rimski-Korsakow) and as 5th Clown in Henze`s opera ‘Koenig Hirsch’.

-as Elviro in Handel’s Serse.
-This part was rearranged especially for him, who is
+Oper Berlin as Elviro in Handel’s Serse.
+This part was arranged especially for him,

-singing it by switching from the baritone to the counter-tenor register.
-In 2012-13
+who is singing it by switching from the baritone to the counter-tenor register.
+In

-Hagen guests in this same production as well at the Deutsche Oper am Rhein in Duesseldorf.
+2012-13 Hagen guested in the same production as well at the Deutsche Oper am Rhein

 Engagements in the ancient music fields have been leading Hagen to further renowned